LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Experimental Results

 \subsection{Evaluation}

-Our experiments compare single-task learning (STL) against multi-task learning (MTL) for object detection, semantic segmentation, and motion segmentation on the KITTI dataset in Table~\ref{tab:table1-mtl-stl}.
+Our experiments compare STL against MTL for object detection, semantic segmentation, and motion segmentation on the KITTI dataset in Table~\ref{tab:table1-mtl-stl}.
 For STL, each task is trained independently.
 With MTL, the tasks are trained jointly with shared parameters in the encoder backbone.

 The MTL model shows significant gains over STL across all tasks.
 For object detection, MTL improves easy, moderate, and hard AP by $\mathbf{5.52\%}$, $\mathbf{6.22\%}$, and $\mathbf{4.76\%}$, respectively.
 For semantic segmentation, improvements of 1-3\% IoU are obtained across all classes.
 Motion segmentation shows the most dramatic gains from MTL, with IoU increased by $\mathbf{20.5\%}$ absolute from $\mathbf{52.6}$ to $\mathbf{73.1}$.
 This highlights the synergies obtained when learning the tasks together.
 Since most moving objects are cars, the additional features learned by the other two tasks contribute to motion segmentation.
 Also, using an additional past frame contributes directly to better performance.